binkley/homebrewery-files/tuckers-kobolds.md

 #### Always with Fire
 _(Rating: 3/10; Role: Setup)_

 Hidden spills of [Oil](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#Oil1SP) pour from above within 10', and oil pours from murder holes onto the floor 30' in both directions.
+Each creature in range must make a **Mundane Dexterity saving throw** to avoid dousing from above.

 #### Cruel Cultivation